 5. Perhaps a drink dispenser?

-This next tip won’t be for everyone but if you have the space for it, you may think of picking up a stylish drink dispenser like this one.
+This next tip won’t be for everyone but if you have the space for it, you may think of picking up a stylish drink dispenser like I did.
 I’ve filled mine with chilled green tea as I’m finding it harder to drink plain water these days and want to avoid fizzy drinks.

 Next to it you’ll notice a tray of beers.
 That’s actually a can tray that came as part of the fridge set I bought (here’s a similar set here) but as we don’t drink soft drinks, I used it to hold beers instead.
 This has been a great solution as they were previously taking up all of my door space.

 6. Get your hands on an egg tray

 Have you really organised your fridge until you’ve picked up an egg tray?
 Sure, these might just look pretty but they will make you feel as though you’ve nailed your fridge organisation!
-Mine came as part of the fridge set but you can also buy them individually here.
+Mine came as part of the fridge set but some stores sell them individually as well.

 7. Finish with labels